plerup/makeEspArduino/README.md

 #### Flash operations for esp8266

-The Arduino configuration files for esp8266 currently specifies "esptool ck" as the tool to be used for flashing operations.
-The alternative "esptool.py" (which is used for esp32) can however be used here as well.
-This tool is significantly faster and makeEspArduino will check if "esptool.py" can be found in the path.
-When present, it will be used for the flashing.
-An alternative location outside of the path for "esptool.py" can also be specified via the variable ESPTOOL.
-This tool is not part of ESP/Arduino and subsequently must be installed separately from: https://github.com/espressif/esptool or just by typing:
+Some of the flashing operations in makeEspArduino require the "esptool" Python program.
+This is bundled automatically for esp32/Arduino but for esp8266 the handling of this has changed a lot during the different releases of esp8266/Arduino.
+To cope with this makeEspArduino require you to have this installed separately in the affected cases.
+This can be done from: https://github.com/espressif/esptool or just by typing:

     pip install esptool

-For esp32 this tool is included and used for all flashing operations by default.
+If it is missing when required, an error message will be shown.

 #### Building a file system